 The Club operates with clients such as shipping companies, insurance brokers and reinsurance brokers worldwide.
 It outsources and has outsourcing arrangements only where there is a sound commercial basis for doing so, and where the risk can be effectively managed.
-A duediligence process is undertaken prior to any final decision being made as to whether to outsource a material business activity.
-This addresses all material factors that would impact on the potential service provider's ability to perform the business activity.
+A duediligence process is undertaken prior to any final

-Introduction & Leadership \rightarrow CEO's Review This is Norwegian Hull Club
+Introduction & Leadership

+CEO's Review This is Norwegian Hull Club

-- Overview & Key Figures 02
+- Overview & Key Figures

-- Environment & People 03
+- Environment & People

-- 04 Governance & Compliance
+- Governance & Compliance

-- Financial Performance 05
+- Financial Performance